JoeFu/alportal-document/docs/front-end/components-ui-admin.md

 The following is a visual screenshot of the modal:
 ![CreateProjectTemplateScheduler](../imgs/frontend/components/ui/admin/projectTemplate/CreateProjectTemplateScheduler.png)
 ### InlineProjectTemplateTask
-This component creates and displays each Inline Project Template Tasks, integrating the [`InlineInput`](./components-input.md#inlineinput) component to allow inline editing funtionality, an option to choose from inline input for normal task and search and choosing from [`standard tasks`](#standard-tasks).
+This component creates and displays each Inline Project Template Tasks, integrating the [`InlineInput`](./components-input.md#inlineinput) component to allow inline editing functionality, an option to choose from inline input for normal task and search and choosing from [`standard tasks`](#standard-tasks).

 This component can be used as follows: